 Mark Driscoll posted an evaluation of Valentine’s Day awhile back, commemorating the man who was claimed a Saint by the Catholic Church.
 He claims that His holiday was ruined by Lupercalia, a Roman pagan holiday which was a lustful holiday filled with debauchery.

 There are a couple problems with this view.

 2) Valentine’s Day was not truly romanticized until Chaucer in the 14th century began his writings and making.
-Although this is technically in the Medieval period.
-It is only at the far end of that period from the establishment of Valentine’s day.
-Chaucer was could not have been celebrating a pagan ritual 1000 years after the establishment of a holiday by a church that had already dismissed that holiday.
+Since this is technically in the Medieval period, it is at the far end of that period from the establishment of Valentine’s day.
+Chaucer could not have been celebrating a pagan ritual 1000 years after the establishment of a holiday by a church that had already dismissed that holiday.